 4 Basic Ideas

-Do remember, all of the following rules apply to all our elements, regardless of whether you are paying for them or you’re downloading them for free.
+All of the following rules apply to all our Elements, regardless of whether you are paying for them or you are downloading them for free.

 Basic Idea #1

 There are 3 main rules of using our royalty-free Elements:

 You may not use the Elements as a logo, trademark or service mark.

 You may not use the Elements in any pornographic, illegal purposes or controversial ways.

 You may not resell or redistribute the Elements.